What is the Coronavirus?

 You should remain at home, following government guidelines

 The government has implemented measures to help slow the spread of COVID-19.
-Everyone should stay at home, going outside once per day to exercise and once per day to buy essentials like food and medicine.
+Everyone should stay at home as much as feasibly possible.

 This situation is evolving—please check the government’s website for up to the minute details.